Bamboo-Forest-Rain/SEPTA-Debunched-App/README.md

 *This is a copy of Jie's repo on our project "SEPTA Debunched".
-Based on [Jie's code](https://github.com/Leejere/debunch-septa-app), I made slight improvements on the model that are in accordance with our markdown*
+Based on [his's repo](https://github.com/Leejere/debunch-septa-app), I made slight improvements on the model that are in accordance with our markdown*

 # SEPTA, Debunched